A Low-cost Fault Corrector for Deep Neural Networks through Range Restriction: Acknowledgement

-{ Fig.~\ref{fig:exp-self-driving} (a real example from our experiments) illustrates how a DNN augmented with \sysname can steer an AV in the presence of a transient fault.
-As can be seen, the AV's steering angle changes from $ 156.58 \degree$ to $ -46.47 \degree $ due to a transient fault in the DNN.
-However, \sysname performs error correction to restore the faulty value to $156.91 \degree$, which is sufficiently close to the original value to navigate the AV safely. }
+{ Fig.\ref{fig:exp-self-driving} illustrates how a DNN augmented with \sysname can steer an AV in the presence of a transient fault.
+This is a real example for our experiments.
+As can be seen, the AV's steering angle changes from $ 156.58 \degree$ to $ -46.47 \degree $ due to a transient fault in the DNN inference.
+However, \sysname performs error correction to restore the faulty value to $156.91 \degree$, which though not exact, is sufficiently close to the original value to navigate the AV safely despite the fault. }

 Prior work uses value truncation for different purposes in machine learning (ML) domain, such as improving the performance of DNNs~\cite{goodfellow2016deep,langford2009sparse}; robustness of DNNs to outliers~\cite{wu2007robust}, and privacy preservation~\cite{ji2014differential,shokri2015privacy} (Section~\ref{sec:related-work}).
-In contrast, we leverage value restriction for protecting DNNs from transient faults.
-Our work is inspired by Chen \emph{et al.}~\cite{chen2019}, which distinguishes between benign and critical faults based on the mathematical properties of DNN components.
-However, Chen \emph{et al.} do not propose any technique to protect the DNNs from the critical faults. {\em To the best of our knowledge, Ranger is the first low-cost technique to provide efficient fault correction for transient faults in DNNs without requiring re-computation. }
+In contrast, we leverage value restriction for protecting DNNs from transient faults. \sysname is based on the idea of our prior work BinFI~\cite{chen2019}, which distinguishes between benign and critical faults based on the mathematical properties of DNN components, for speeding up fault injections.
+However, BinFI does not propose any technique to protect the DNNs from the critical faults. {\em To the best of our knowledge, \sysname is the first low-cost technique to provide efficient fault correction for transient faults in DNNs without requiring re-computation. }

 The main contributions of this paper are as follows: